gpalleschi/gpgen_sqlldr/README.md

 ## Description :

-The gpgen_sqlldr is an sql script, created under GNU General Public License v3.0 to generate a .dat and .ctl files for oracle utility sqlldr.
+The gpgen_sqlldr is an sql script, created under Affero General Public License v3.0 to generate a .dat and .ctl files for oracle utility sqlldr.
 Basically permits to export a table with the possibility to filter data.

 Script requiered two parameters :